flatmush/dingoo-sdk/dingoo_sdk/ReadMe.txt

 	cd <sample dir>
 	make
 Now copy the .app file to your dingoo along with any required data files (.tga files usually).

+To compile all the samples at once type:
+	make -C $DINGOO_SDK samples